lowercasename/docdown/README.md

 ## Installing

-A MacOS binary is available [here](http://raphaelkabo.com/assets/DocDown.dmg).
+A MacOS binary is available from the [releases section in this repository](https://github.com/lowercasename/docdown/releases).

 ## Building from source